AdobeDocs/campaign-classic-learn.en/help/orchestrating-campaigns/cross-channel-campaigns.md

 ---
 title: Create cross-channel campaigns
-description: Learn how to create a channel-channel campaign.
+description: Learn how to create a cross-channel campaign using email and direct mail deliveries based on the customer's interaction with the first delivery.
 feature: Workflows
 kt: 7018
 thumbnail: 330990.jpg